 There are many deals like this to be found with Lounge Key.
 Most of the retail offers will be for a 10% discount.
 There’s an Airport Membership Experiences app you can use to find lounges and offers, available in the Google Play Store and the Apple App Store.

 This benefit doesn’t offer access to as many airport lounges as you’d get with some other credit cards.
 But at only $150 per year, the Arrival Premier is one of the cheapest to offer some form of lounge access.
-The Chase Sapphire Preferred, a similar card offer, does not offer lounge access of any kind.
+The Chase Sapphire Preferred® Card (Review), a similar card offer, does not offer lounge access of any kind.

-The Chase Sapphire Reserve (Review), a step up from that card, does offer complimentary access to over 1,000 Priority Pass Select lounges, but that card costs $450 per year.
-And the Amex Platinum Card has the most inclusive free lounge access by far, including Priority Pass Select membership (though it excludes non-lounge experiences) along with Centurion Lounges and several more.
-That card is even more expensive at $550 per year.
+The Chase Sapphire Reserve® (Review), a step up from that card, does offer complimentary access to over 1,000 Priority Pass Select lounges, but that card costs $450 per year.
+And The Platinum Card® from American Express (Review) has the most inclusive free lounge access by far, including Priority Pass Select membership (though it excludes non-lounge experiences) along with Centurion Lounges and several more.
+That card is even more expensive at $550 per year (Rates & Fees).